What are trap questions?

 D: All of the Above

-It’s fairly obvious to any respondents reading your survey thoroughly that ‘Lettuce’ is the incorrect answer here.
-And so, all those who select it could be disqualified from your survey, and filtered from your results.
+It’s obvious that ‘Lettuce’ is the incorrect answer here.
+And so, you’d remove any respondents who got this wrong from your results.

-It is thought that, by using trap questions you’d be able to identify these less engaged respondents and remove them from your results.
-Thereby persevering the integrity your data.
-However, there are several risks in employing this kind of tactic, which we’ll address a bit further down.
+However, there are several risks in using this kind of tactic, which we’ll address a bit further down.

-There are a few methods that these respondents use to speed through your surveys:
+There are a few ways people may speed through your surveys:

 For more information on the above, you can read our article on Response Bias.